technomancy/orb/Readme.md

 `/etc/group/$GROUP` named after the user in question.

 The shell is sandboxed and only has access to the whitelist in orb.process.sandbox, which is currently rather small.
+Since the environment is just a table, it can be modified at will by user code.
+Sandbox functions which need to trust the `USER` environment value must be wrapped in order to ensure it hasn't changed.

 Spawning processes places entries in the `/proc/$USER/` table.
 The key is the process id, and the value is a coroutine for that process.
 The